KURTZ CHRISTMAS TREES

 draw water, which keeps the needles from drying out.
 Next, make sure you keep plenty of

-water in the tree stand.
+give to fill up your tree stand every morning and every evening for at least the first 3 or 4 days..
 If the bottom of the tree dries out, then the sap will harden again.

 Don’t place your tree near a heater, wood stove, or a heating vent, as this will dry out the